pkulchenko/ZeroBraneStudio/vera-features.md

 **Cross-platform**
 Windows, Mac OSX, and Linux: your choice.

-**Multi-cursor editing**
-Select and edit at multiple cursor positions at the same time using `Ctrl/Cmd-Click`.

 **Auto-complete**
 With auto-complete for Lua and Luup functions, spend less time typing and more time thinking.